nanalakshmanan/nanalakshmanan.github.io/_posts/blog/2016-03-18-Understanding-RunAs.md

 DSC runs configurations in the System context.
 This blog explains why and how to change the same.

-The DSC Agent, also called the **LocalConfigurationManager (LCM)**, performs any operation in the **LocalSystem** context.
+The DSC Agent - also called the **LocalConfigurationManager (LCM)** - performs any operation in the **LocalSystem** context.
 There are two main reasons as to why it is done this way:
 * Running something in local system context provides the LCM with necessary privileges to configure the system
 * LCM can proceed after a system reboot without requiring an interactive user session or saving user credentials (*which is needed to run as a specified user context*)